zxcvbnm8888888888/os-pa3/README.md

 A __foreground process__ means a process that is currently interacting with a user.
 If you run a program in the shell prompt, the corresponding process is the foreground process taking inputs from and/or displaying outputs to your terminal.
 The shell waits for the completion of such a foreground process by using the ``wait()`` system call.

 You can create a __background process__ as well by appending ``&`` at the end of your command in the shell prompt.
 Such background processes are run independently without interacting with a user.
-The shell does not wait for the completion of the background process; the shell simply creates the background process and then take the next input from the user immediately.
+The shell does not wait for the completion of the background process; the shell simply creates the background process and then takes the next input from the user immediately.
 The following example shows how to run the ``ls`` process in the background on ``xv6``.

 ```
 $ ls &